 Sir Michael Atiyah OM HonFREng FRS

-Sir Michael Atiyah is a mathematician who has made outstanding contributions to geometry and topology.
-He is best known for his co-development of topological K-theory and the Atiyah–Singer index theorem.
+Sir Michael Atiyah was a mathematician who made outstanding contributions to geometry and topology and was President of the Royal Society from 1990 until 1995.
+He was best known for his co-development of topological K-theory and the Atiyah–Singer index theorem.
 As well as advancing pure mathematics, Sir Michael’s work has been fruitfully applied and extended to both pillars of theoretical physics — quantum theory and general relativity.

-His research involves deep insights relating to mathematical concepts known as vector bundles.
+His research involved deep insights relating to mathematical concepts known as vector bundles.
 The well-known Möbius strip and the Klein bottle can both be mathematically described in terms of vector bundles.

 Honorary Professor, University of Edinburgh, School of Mathematics, University of Edinburgh